Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Related Work

 \section{Related Work}

-Adversarial examples were first introduced by Szegedy et al.~\cite{szegedy2013intriguing} who showed that a small, carefully crafted perturbation added to a benign input sample can cause a major change in a neural network's output.
-Over the years, the optimization problem for crafting adversarial perturbations presented by the authors has been used to develop many attacks against learning models~\cite{goodfellow6572explaining, papernot2016limitations, carlini2017towards, chen2017zoo}.
-Most of the methods focused on crafting a perturbation for single input sample and were mainly demonstrated in the image domain.
+An adversarial example \cite{szegedy2013intriguing} is a carefully crafted perturbation to an input sample that can cause a major change in a neural network's output.
+While multiple methods for crafting adversarial perturbations have been developed~\cite{goodfellow2014explaining, carlini2017towards, chen2017zoo}, most of them have focused on perturbing a single input sample and were mainly demonstrated in the image domain.
+Unlike its predecessors, a universal adversarial perturbation \cite{moosavi2017universal} is a single perturbation that fools the target model when added to multiple input samples, including both seen and unseen data.

-The universal adversarial perturbation was introduced by Moosavi et al.~\cite{moosavi2017universal}.
-Unlike its predecessors, this approach crafts one perturbation that fools the target model, regardless of the input sample it is added to.
-The perturbation fools the target model when it is added to both seen and unseen input samples, and it is also transferable between different models.

-Carlini et al.~\cite{carlini2016hidden} presented one of the first adversarial examples in the audio domain.
-In their work, the authors fooled an ASR system by adding unintelligible adversarial perturbations to prerecorded audio commands.
-A subsequent study by Carlini et al.~\cite{carlini2018audio} presented a white-box targeted attack against the state-of-the-art ASR model, Deep Speech~\cite{hannun2014deep}, which crafts a perturbation that should be undetectable to the human ear.
-Although the results show 100\% success in fooling the model to output the attacker's target transcription, in both works the adversarial perturbations are not completely imperceptible.

-To craft an imperceptible adversarial perturbation, Schonherr et al.~\cite{schonherr2018adversarial} utilized the psychoacoustic hiding method.
-Psychoacoustic hiding is common in MP3 conversion, where a signal is compressed by eliminating tones, so that when they are played simultaneously, the human ear hears all of them together as one dominant tone.
-The attack limits the perturbation searching space to the tones that the human ear filters out.
-Although the attack created imperceptible adversarial examples, the perturbation is tailored to a specific audio sample.
+Later, adversarial examples were presented in the audio domain \cite{carlini2016hidden,carlini2018audio}, where unintelligible perturbations were added to prerecorded audio samples to fool an ASR system.
+Although the results showed promise, in both cases, the adversarial perturbations were perceptible.
+In another solution proposed for this challenge, \cite{schonherr2018adversarial} crafted imperceptible adversarial perturbations using psychoacoustic hiding, a common MP3 technique, where a signal is compressed by eliminating tones so that when they are played simultaneously, the human ear hears all of them together as one dominant tone.
+The proposed attack limited the perturbation searching space to the tones that the human ear filters out, and although the attack created imperceptible perturbations, they were tailored to a specific audio sample.
 Due to the nature of psychoacoustic hiding, using it to craft a UAP is very challenging.
+While some early studies focused on white-box attacks, others explored less permissive conditions, mostly black-box settings with oracle access to the model's output \cite{taori2019targeted, khare2018adversarial}.
+However, such attacks faced other limitations, such as crafting a tailored perturbation.